mirzawaqasahmed/f5-big-iq-lab/docs/class2/module2/lab3.rst

 The screen lists all of your ``service scaling groups`` (``SSG``) and current summary data about their overall health, ``BIG-IP`` device performance and active alerts.
-Use this screen to create, delete, or oversee all of your SSGs.
+Use this screen to create, delete or oversee all of your SSGs.

 The ``Summary Bar`` provides summary information about your SSGs' overall health, active alerts and device performance.
 Click the elements in this area to filter